John Tidmarsh: Biography

 For most of his remaining years on the staff he worked out of Broadcasting House, where from time to time he stood in for Jack de Manio, presenting the popular Today programme.
 Most of the time he was reporting on foreign news, often in France during the crisis over Charles de Gaulle and independence for Algeria.
 He covered the final talks for Algerian independence at Évian-les-Bains and was actually in Algiers on Independence Day.

 Tidmarsh had many more overseas assignments, including the revolt in Lebanon in June 1958 to overthrow Camille Chamoun, the two wars between India and Pakistan in 1962 and 1965, a three-month assignment in Vietnam in 1965, and the 1965 Selma to Montgomery marches, led by Martin Luther King Jr., in the United States.

 In 1966, Tidmarsh resigned from the staff and set himself up as a correspondent for the BBC in Brussels (a "stringer").
 From there he flew to London every Thursday morning, back again on Friday night, after presenting Outlook, a new current affairs and magazine programme which he had been asked to join on BBC World Service.
 He thus became the BBC's first European commuter, before returning to Britain in 1968.

 Traditionalists said that Outlook would not last six months.
 The formula was all wrong, particularly with the inclusion of star guests "live" in the studio.
 When John finally retired in 1998, shortly after his 70th birthday, he had been with the programme for more than 30 years.
 For much of that time he took over three days a week and, as the senior presenter, made many special editions from every continent except Antarctica.

 Tidmarsh was made an Officer of the Order of the British Empire for services to broadcasting in 1997, the same year he signed off from regular presenting.
 His autobiography was published in 2010, entitled Horrid Go-ahead Boy: A Broadcaster's Life.

-He died on 30 May 2019 at the age of 90 and is survived by his partner Anne Lount, and two children, Patrick and Emma.
+Tidmarsh died on 30 May 2019 at the age of 90 and was survived by his partner Anne Lount, and two children, Patrick and Emma.